 The Home Health Care Foundation Fund provides grants for organizations and programs that serve Berks County and/or those counties that are contiguous to it (Chester, Lancaster, Lebanon, Lehigh, Montgomery, and Schuylkill).
-Preference will be given to organizations that serve Berks County residents.
+Preference given to organizations that serve Berks County residents.

 One or more of the following purposes must be met to be considered for a grant: